Security examples

 # Solve vulnerabilities using PRs

 Assume we have a repository with loads of vulnerabilities.
-It will take time to go through each and everyone of them and potentially fix them.
-Luckily, Debricked offers the ability to open a pull request where it tries to solve as many vulnerabilities as possible in a single pull-request.
+It will take time to go through each one of them and potentially fix them.
+Luckily, Debricked offers the ability to open a pull request where it tries to solve as many vulnerabilities as possible at once.

 # Using the UI